 10. Choose generic or store brand

 When I worked as a supermarket dietitian, I learned that many generic or store brand products are the exact same product as their brand name equivalent.
 They are often made in the same facility just finished with a different label.
-The benefit to us is that many generic or store brand items are cheaper than
+The benefit to us is that many generic or store brand items are cheaper than brand-name versions.

 11. Don’t discount the discount meat (… and seafood … and produce) section 🙂

 Many grocery stores will discount items that are nearing their sell-by date.
 This doesn’t mean that these items are “bad”, it just means that the quality isn’t guaranteed once that date arrives.